marmelab/react-admin/docs/ShowTutorial.md

 );
 ```

 **Tip**: With `emptyWhileLoading` turned on, the `<Show>` component doesn't render its child component until the record is available.
 Without this flag, the Field components would render even during the loading phase, and may break if they aren't planned to work with an empty record context.
-You could grab the `loaded` state from the `ShowContext` instead, but that would force you to split the `<BookShow>` component into two.
+You could grab the `isLoading` state from the `ShowContext` instead, but that would force you to split the `<BookShow>` component into two.

 You can also split the list of fields into two stacks, and use the `<SimpleShowLayout>` in the main panel: